matlipowicz/matlipowicz/README.md

 </section>
 ---
 ### :man_technologist: About me:
-  I am aspiring front-end developer, currently employed as Web Product Implementation Specialist working on behalf of Google.
+ <p> I am an aspiring front-end developer, currently employed as a Web Product Implementation Specialist working on behalf of Google.</p>